gitter-badger/Deadcord/README.md

-## ⚠️ Changed to closed source.
+## ⚠️ Temporarily closed source.
-After a large amount of thought, for the best of Deadcord, our team has decided to make Deadcord closed source.
+After a large amount of thought, for the best of Deadcord, our team has decided to make Deadcord closed source for a temporary amount of time.
 We made this decision for two reasons:

 * There is evidence that Discord is patching key components of Deadcord.